 The most successful airlines are successful because they keep tracking and monitoring their airline operations KPIs.
 They literally swim in data and performance indicators.
 These airlines understood that every decision has to be based on data and KPIs.
-If you don’t know your performance at every point in time, you have no idea and no possibility to improve.
+If you don’t know your performance at every point in time, you have no idea or possibility to improve.
 That’s why you have to keep a close eye on your KPIs, especially in operations.

 Airline Operations KPIs — Our Most Precious Knowledge

 With this post, we share a part of our most precious knowledge.
-Knowledge that has been gathered from KPI projects with airlines around the globe.
+The knowledge that has been gathered from KPI projects with airlines around the globe.
 From large flag carriers to charter and low-cost operators.
 From network airlines to point-to-point and regional carriers.
 Throughout these projects, we defined and set up nearly 100 different airline operations KPIs.
 Some of the KPIs are common, but some are also very particular.

 77 Airline Operations KPIs — An Overview

 For this post, we put together 77 of these KPIs.
 We have clustered these KPIs according to different operational aspects.
 What’s the idea behind it?
 We wanted to create a source for your thoughts.
 You can go through a list to pick up new ideas that will help your airline become even more successful.
 And in case you want to jump to certain aspects directly, here’s the overview:

 - General Airline Operations KPIs